-The federal general secretary is in charge of ensuring the smooth running of the Federation with regard to all material, administrative, accounting and legal matters.
-The federal general secretary, together with the Chairperson of the Federation, drafts and signs or delegates under his supervision and control, the minutes of the federal bureau, federal board of trustees and federal general assembly meetings.
-The federal general secretary keeps, or delegates under his supervision and control, the Federation's registers.
-He carries out, or delegates under his supervision and control, any declaration to the French administration and any publication in the Official Journal of the French Republic ("Journal Officiel de la République Française"), pursuant to applicable laws and regulations.
-The federal general secretary acts pursuant to a delegation of powers granted by the Chairperson of the Federation.
+The federal general Secretary is in charge of ensuring the smooth running of the Federation with regard to all material, administrative, accounting and legal matters.
+The federal general Secretary, together with the President of the Federation, drafts and signs or delegates under his supervision and control, the minutes of the federal bureau, federal board of trustees and federal general assembly meetings..
+He carries out, or delegates under his supervision and control, any declaration to the French administration and any publication in the Official Journal of the French Republic ("Journal Official de la République Française"), pursuant to applicable laws and regulations.
+He/she shall assume the functions of the President in the event of the latter's incapacity as specified in Articles 10.1 and 11.1 above.